A General Framework for Analyzing Stochastic Dynamics in Learning Algorithms: Introduction

-To overcome the ``chicken and egg'' problem, previous analysis usually either (i) only looks at the expectation and loses important local information (e.g.,~\cite{chen2019convergence,qiao2019rates,yu2019double,zou2019sufficient}), (ii) directly analyzes the process step-by-step which can cause overcomplication (e.g.,~\cite{AL17,allen2019convergence,richards2019optimal}), or (iii) focuses on a specific problem setting and hence is not easy to generalize.
+\paragraph{Previous approach to resolve the chicken and egg problem.} To overcome the ``chicken and egg'' problem, previous analysis usually either (i) only looks at the expectation and loses important local information (e.g.,~\cite{chen2019convergence,qiao2019rates,yu2019double,zou2019sufficient}), (ii) directly analyzes the process step-by-step which can cause overcomplication (e.g.,~\cite{AL17,allen2019convergence,richards2019optimal}), or (iii) focuses on a specific problem setting and hence is not easy to generalize.